andrewbastian/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+  .ForEach gives a function on each element in an array. .map will return a new array.

 2. What is the difference between a function and a method?
+  Methods are functions that are apart of an object or class.

 3. What is closure?
+  Closure happens when a function is inside of another function and the inner function is run from the outside function before the outer is executed.

 4. Describe the four rules of the 'this' keyword.
+  . window binding "this" will be the window or console object.
+It is the default setting of the ‘this’ keyword.
+  .Implicit binding a method is called with a dot after.
+The object to the left of that dot is "this" .
+New Binding uses the 'keyword' "new". "this" will be the new constructor function.
+  .
+Explicit Binding also uses new constructor, but changes the objects that "this" points to object.

 5. Why do we need super() in an extended class?
+  Links a parent’s constructor to a child’s attributes.
+Used to instead of object.create(this, Class).

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [√] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [√] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [√] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [√] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [√] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [√] You are now ready to build this project with your preferred IDE
 - [ ] Implement the project on your Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.